300LiterPropofol/Testing-new-e-vehicles-for-personal-mobility/README.md

 TME 180 Automotive Engineering Project Chalmers

 # Read me first
+**The master branch only contains introducton, to find the software needed you need to go to other branches in this repository**

-**Every folder contains the whole software for its e-vehicle type**
+**Every branch contains the whole software for its e-vehicle type**
 i.e. E-bike and conventional bike analysis folder contains the whole software to do the analysis for conventional bikes
 E-bike and conventional bike analysis-without lidar folder contains the whole software to do the analysis for conventional bikes when not considering using lidar data
 E-scooter analysis folder contains the whole software to do the analysis for e-scooters